akdauletov-daniyar/HealthX-tgbot/README.md

  # Health-X Medical Assistant Bot

 A Telegram bot that uses AI to provide preliminary medical assessments based on user-reported symptoms.
-The bot analyzes symptoms using OpenAI's GPT-3.5 model and provides possible diagnoses, treatment recommendations, and precautions.
+The bot analyzes symptoms using AI model and provides possible diagnoses, treatment recommendations, and precautions.

 ⚠️ **Important Disclaimer**: This bot is not a replacement for professional medical advice.
 Always consult with healthcare professionals for proper medical diagnosis and treatment.